earthquakoo/jobdam/README.md

 # Introduction

 `Jobdam` is a Text User Interface (TUI) open chatting application designed for simple and hassle-free communication in the terminal.
 The name "Jobdam" means "chat, small talk, chitchat" in Korean, reflecting the app's purpose of facilitating casual conversations.
-The application features a straightforward UI, allowing users to engage in open chatting without the need for authentication or sign-up.
+The application features a straightforward UI, allowing users to engage in open chatting without the need for authentication.

 # 🛎 Current Version `0.1.9`